cominging/php_unscrew/README.md

  25a0 00000000 00000000 00000000           ............
  ```

- Store the hex values in pairs of 2 (C++ short) from the start of the dump till the first null byte.
+ Example: store the hex values in pairs of 2 (C++ short) from the start of the dump till the first null byte.
 It would result in this `3432c803c00001053e000d01` hexstring, this would be our crypt key.
+ For different applications, start of the key may be different, and end of the string may contain an extra null byte.

 # Obtaining the Header Length